-Bonnie’s Bus, WVU Cancer Institute’s mobile digital mammography unit, has provided more than 8,698 mammograms in West Virginia since 2009.
+Bonnie’s Bus, WVU Cancer Institute’s mobile digital mammography unit, has provided over 21,000 mammograms and detected at least 110 cases of breast cancer since 2009.

 WVU Extension educators and volunteers guide 1-in-5 West Virginia youths in “learn by doing” 4-H projects and activities that build citizenship and career skills.

 The Job Accommodation Network located at WVU serves the nation by providing free consulting services designed to increase the employability of people with disabilities.

 WVU is one of a few universities to have a service dog training program where students learn how to train assistance dogs.